shushant25/Weblusion.in/README.md

 There is a comment ' <!--START EDITING HERE--> and <!--STOP EDITING HERE--> ' please limit the editing to within these two comments.

 ####When you're done comment the changes made here!

+###Give me a smaller image with weblusion on it for GIT hub.
+Ok!